 The illustration on the top-left of this template shows who the designers at Hloom had in mind for this resume: civil engineers.
 But because it’s a Word document, that graphic is easy to edit and replace with an image that represents your line of work.
 Are you an analytics buff?
 Design a clever bar or line graph icon and place it next to your name in blue (or whatever color you’d like!).

-Similar to the Simple and Clean template in #2, this resume design by Nowpixelse communicates a truly professional tone.
+Similar to the Simple and Clean template mentioned earlier, this resume design by Nowpixelse communicates a truly professional tone.
 The template’s muted colors work very well with the side panel layered over the top header.

 This basic resume template is suited for content producers at all stages in their career.
 By spreading out the header and "Skills" text horizontally, the resume below fits a lot of crucial information comfortably on one page (of course, it also comes with a second page if you need it).

-The last one on our list was designed by the stationery experts at MOO and is offered for download by Microsoft.
-Simple but vibrant, this template hugs the text with an artistic header and footer -- great for recent graduates who need to fill empty space on the page.
+This one was designed by the stationery experts at MOO and is offered for download by Microsoft.
+Simple but vibrant, this template hugs the text with an artistic header and footer — great for recent graduates who need to fill empty space on the page.